intelligent-machine-learning/dlrover/docs/design/unified-design.md

     READY --> RUNNING: check_workers, rendezvous, ...
     RUNNING --> FINISH:
     RUNNING --> FAILED: task error
 FINISH --> [*]
 FAILED --> [*]
 ```

-### 稳定性
+### Stability

-#### Pre check
+#### Pre-Check

+- Each worker performs a self-check before entering the READY state to ensure it can handle assigned tasks.
+- The SubMaster (e.g., `ElasticMaster`) runs `check_workers` to verify that all workers are prepared before starting the
+  training process.
+For example, the `ElasticMaster` conducts a rendezvous and communication check prior to launching
+  elastic training.

 #### Fault Tolerance

-The hybrid training framework incorporates fault tolerance mechanisms to ensure robustness and reliability during
+The hybrid training framework is designed with robust fault tolerance to maintain reliability throughout the training
-training.
-Key features include:
+lifecycle.
+Key mechanisms include:

-- **Node Health Checks:** Regular health checks are performed on all nodes to detect failures early.
+- **Node Health Monitoring:** All nodes undergo regular health checks to promptly detect failures.
 If a node becomes
-  unresponsive, the framework can reallocate tasks to healthy nodes.
+  unresponsive, the framework reallocates its tasks to healthy nodes.
-- **Dynamic Node Management:** The framework can dynamically add or remove nodes based on workload requirements.
-If a
+- **Dynamic Node Management:** Nodes can be added or removed dynamically based on workload demands.
+Upon node failure,
-  node fails, the `PrimeManager` can reassign its tasks to other available nodes, ensuring continuous operation.
+  the `PrimeManager` reassigns tasks to available nodes, ensuring uninterrupted operation.
-- **Transactional State Management:** The global state of the training process is managed in a transactional manner by
+- **Transactional State Management:** The global training state is managed transactionally by the `PrimeManager`,
-  `PrimeManager`, allowing for recovery from failures without losing progress. `PrimeMaster` could failover to another
+  enabling recovery from failures without loss of progress.
+The `PrimeMaster` can fail over to a backup if necessary.
-  `PrimeMaster` if needed. `Node` is designed to be stateless, could recover by reloading its state from `PrimeManager`.
+  Nodes are stateless and can recover by reloading their state from the `PrimeManager`.

+#### Failover

+The framework provides comprehensive failover strategies to ensure operational continuity:

+- If an `ElasticWorker` fails during `node_check`, the `ElasticMaster` restarts all abnormal workers and retries
+  `node_check` until all workers are ready.
+- If an `ElasticWorker` fails during elastic training, the `ElasticMaster` stops all running workers, performs
+  `node_check`, and restarts the training process.

 ## Usage Patterns